olivierfriard/boris_docs/tools.rst

    :alt: A high resolution video with a focused area
    :width: 80%

 Now the video is displayed with its real resolution allowing to see details.
+Another click on the video will restore the previous visualization withou focus.